liamzdenek/sourcegraph-application/memory-bank/techContext.md

 ### Application Deployment
 - Build applications outside of CDK
 - Package Lambda functions with dependencies
-- Upload frontend assets to S3
+- Build Docker images for AWS Batch jobs
-- Update CloudFront distribution
+- Upload frontend assets to S3 using BucketDeployment

 ### Environment Management
 - Use environment variables for configuration
-- Store secrets in AWS Secrets Manager
+- Pass environment variables to AWS Batch jobs
 - Use parameter references in CDK

 ## Operational Considerations